loelschlaeger/fHMM/README.md

 ## Specifying controls
 The model is specified by defining the named list `controls`.
 Three parameters of `controls` are mandatory:
-- `model_name`: a character, identifying the model
+- `id`: a character, identifying the model
 - `states`: a numeric vector of length 2, determining the model type and the number of states:
    - if `states = c(x,0)`, a HMM with `x` states is estimated
    - if `states = c(x,y)`, a HHMM with `x` coarse-scale and `y` fine-scale states is estimated